Cal Cities endorses new investment pool for public agencies

 For additional information about the services provided by California CLASS, please visit the California CLASS website at www.californiaclass.com or contact client services via phone at (866) 987-4445 or email at email@example.com.
 Together we can provide an investment option aiming to generate interest income to provide additional dollars for California cities to provide valuable services to their citizens.

-Be sure to connect with a California CLASS representative on the Expo floor during the League of California Cities Annual Conference and Expo.
+Be sure to connect with a California CLASS representative during the League of California Cities Municipal Finance Institute, Dec.
+7-8 in Monterey.